zulip/zulip/docs/production/upgrade-or-modify.md

-   When `do-release-upgrade` asks you how to upgrade configuration files for services that Zulip manages like Redis, PostgreSQL, Nginx, and memcached, the best choice is `N` to keep the currently installed version.
+   When `do-release-upgrade` asks you how to upgrade configuration files for services that Zulip manages like Redis, PostgreSQL, nginx, and memcached, the best choice is `N` to keep the currently installed version.
 But it's not important; the next step will re-install Zulip's configuration in any case.